hjake123/reactive/.github/ISSUE_TEMPLATE/crash-report.md

 3. Crash

 **Crash log**
-Please add your crash log here or attach it to the post.
+Please attach your crash log to the post.